pburtchaell/os/README.md

 # os

-> A script that installs the tools I use on a daily basis for design and development work on macOS
+OS installs the tools I use on a daily basis for design and development work on macOS

 ## :warning: Warning

-This is a work in progress.
+This is a work in progress!

 Known Issues: